Sites: news | india | latam | brasil | indonesia

 - And then Trump was re-elected as US President.
 Is this at last the wake-up call the conservation sector needs to realize that radical change is required?

-- “Now [we] we can say it even more bluntly: conservation has never truly addressed the fundamental power structures that lead to biodiversity loss.
+- “Now [we] we can say it even more bluntly: Conservation has never truly addressed the fundamental power structures that lead to biodiversity loss.
 And it let itself believe that under Biden it could go back to doing what it had always done: expand protected areas and work with business-as-usual economic interests,” a new op-ed says in arguing for a more radical approach.

 - This article is a commentary.
 The views expressed are those of the authors, not necessarily Mongabay.